SecretX33/flump/README.md

 -----
 To-Do

-1. Make code cleaner
+1. Make code cleaner and easy to switch spell announces
-2. Add a verification to prevent multiple announcements for the same spell
+2. Add a verification to prevent multiple announcements for the same spell (aka multiple people using this addon)
 3. Add more spells, maybe?